 Such restrictive, regressive and retrograde steps severely impact the confidence of investor community and especially at a time when the international community is looking upto India as the fastest growing economy in the world is totally uncalled for.

 Since the past two years, due to the advent of newer technologies like Pole Sites, Small Cells, IBS, DAS, Street Furniture, etc the need for full-fledged GBTs/ RTTs have come down.
 Moreover, the industry is keen to take up sharable infrastructure for Wi-Fi off-loading, IBS/ DAS provisioning, etc to help and support the telecom service providers achieve Digital India.
+Such concepts are the need of the hour to provide world-class data connectivity and achieve exemplary consumer experience.

 Realising all these developments and change are leading to a positive environment and is enabling tower industry, the base of telecommunication services, to fulfil government’s vision of connecting every citizen of the nation.
 As an important stakeholder of the telecom industry, we have a crucial role to play in enabling Prime Minister’s vision for 100 Smart Cities and Digital India as Telecom Infrastructure is the bedrock for this achievement.
 Hence, long-term assurances in the form of stable guidelines/ policies/ directives will create confidence in the investor community worldwide.